Identity in Our Fashion: Four Native Women Artists on Creativity and Cultural Knowledge

-TahNibaa Naataanii, Diné (Navajo) is a 2017 NACF Mentor Artist Fellowship recipient.
-An award-winning artist, Naataanii draws upon her families’ weaving traditions, songs, and stories to create exceptional contemporary textiles and wearable art.
+TahNibaa Naataanii (Navajo) is the recipient of a 2017 NACF Mentor Artist Fellowship.
+An award-winning artist, Naataanii draws upon her families’ weaving traditions, songs, and stories to create unique contemporary textiles and clothing.

 Cara Romero (Chemehuevi) is a visual storyteller whose dynamic photographs challenge preconceived notions of Native art, culture, and peoples.
 In 2017, Romero received a NACF Mentor Artist Fellowship to further explore native representation, knowledge, and identity through photography.

-Delina White (Ojibwe) is devoted to Anishinaabe Inendamowin (thought/ways of thinking) and keeps her Ojibwe woodland designs and history alive through her vibrant women’s wear.
-She is a 2017 NACF Artist Fellow.
+Delina White (Anishinaabe) is devoted to Anishinaabe Inendamowin (thought/ways of thinking) and keeps her Anishinaabe woodland designs and history alive through her artwork.
+She received a fellowship through the 2017 NACF Mentor Artists Fellowship Program.

 Moderators: Jill Ahlberg Yohe, assistant curator of Native American Art, and Dakota Hoska (Oglala Lakota), research assistant in Native American Art at Mia.

 5:30–6:30PM Panel Discussion

 6:30–8PM Meet the Artists reception with light refreshments